HackYourFutureBelgium/home/students/sunday-class.md

 ## All Together - Review & Today's Project

-### Check-In: Last Week
+### Roll Call

-Each student share their progress over the last week:
+Each student leave a comment in the class' `roll-call` issue:

-* What went well?
-* What was challenging?
-* What will you try differently this week?

-Don't hesitate to speak up!
-This is a time for you all to discuss what you studied the last week.
-This is a co-learning moment for each one of you.
+* Summarize your week using emojis.
+* Something you'd like to share, anything goes! (within respect)

 ### Review